sickozell/SickoCV/README.md

 Actually WRN outputs are meant to be used connected to a led programmable midi controller.

 For example: "MIDI TO GATE" module wired to ARM input and WRN output wired to "GATE TO MIDI".
-With a configuration like this, sequencers or audio can be clock-sync launched from controller having a visual led feedback.
+With a configuration like this, you can press a led button on your midi controller and launch clock-synced sequencers or audio, having a visual led feedback.

 ### Calcs
 ##### calculates sums, differences, multiplications, divisions and averages of 3 CV inputs